A cross-border France and Spain hiking holiday

 You’re a lover of spectacular views, challenging hiking and authentic mountain experiences?
 We’ve created this 5 day guided hiking holiday in the Ariege and Aran areas of the Pyrenees mountains with you in mind.

 The Pyrenees mountains form a natural border between France and Spain.
-On this guided circular hiking holiday you’ll explore wild and unspoilt areas of both sides of the Chain.
+On this guided circular hiking holiday you’ll explore wild and unspoilt areas of the chain and see fabulous flora and fauna along the way.

 On this hiking holiday you’ll discover the environment of the high mountain shepherds and herdsmen, of smugglers and guides and of the folk that used to work in the high mountain mines.